talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
     Integer campaignId = 56; // Integer | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
     Integer collectionId = 56; // Integer | The ID of the collection.
-You can get it with the [List collection in account](#operation/listCollectionsInApplication) endpoint. try {
+You can get it with the [List collections in Application](#operation/listCollectionsInApplication) endpoint. try {
       apiInstance.deleteCollection(applicationId, campaignId, collectionId);
     } catch (ApiException e) {